 When our team partner, Ravesh reached out to Pepsi to feature us

 (Girls on Wheels), they agreed and we also got paid for PR which was our first win.
 But then the actual work began when we got a script from them which needed a lot of work.
-The reason for this is the idea that disability can only be floated if it has a tragic or uplifting angle to it which can be seen as motivational.
+The reason for this is the idea that disability and swag in branding can only be floated if it has a tragic or uplifting angle to it which can be seen as motivational.
 But this is not true.
 Disability is not news or a cause or motivational porn.
 It’s a lifestyle lived by so many people across the world including the elderly.

 We were three independent and strong women who are established in their own careers and not anyone in need of publicity.
 The only way to tell our story was from the lens of how we see ourselves and that is ´with swag´.
 So began a back and forth with Pepsi Pakistan to change the script followed by posting the content on their channel.
 It was a great exercise of working with a large brand and working on the concept with them.
 The team was responsive and open to discussion and this made the challenge less stressful.